Tushar-Gupta27/KeeperNotes/README.md

 # KeeperNotes
-A notes taking App for all your important things you need to remember
+A notes taking App for all your important things you need to remember (See GitHub environment for deployment)

 * Keep all notes without the fear of losing them
 * Segregate notes with some predefined labels